wessenstam/docker101_bootcamp/day6/day6.rst

 .. figure:: images/6.png

 So no extra info, just the root of the URL and the page turns up great.
-Simple, but it works….
+Simple, but it works....

 Push the new nginx image
 ........................